 Established in 2000, National Black HIV/AIDS Awareness Day (February 7) is an HIV testing and treatment community mobilization initiative targeted at Blacks in the United States and across the Diaspora.
 Many organizations, including the U.S. Centers for Disease Control and Prevention (CDC) and Healthy Black Communities, use the opportunity of the day to highlight the disproportionately impact of HIV on the Black community and to work for change.
-Greater Than AIDS is proud to support the efforts our partners across the nation in the outreach efforts on this day by making available free informational and promotional materials for community groups to use around awareness days.
-Items for National Black HIV/AIDS Awareness Day are free, for download, or for low cost from vendors.
+Greater Than AIDS is proud to support the efforts our partners across the nation in the outreach efforts on this day by making available downloadable informational and promotional digital and printed materials for community groups to use around awareness days.

 Make Your Event Greater